 Experience Paris without the trans-Atlantic flight at Once Upon a Time in France.
 This welcoming neighborhood bistro in East Nashville is run by a French father and son duo.

 You’ll get classic French bistro fare like coq au vin, confit de canard, and steak frites.
 The menu is small, but every dish on it is excellent.
 Naturally, you can choose a perfect drink to go along with your meal from the carefully curated wine lists as well.

 As a traditional French bistro, Once Upon a Time in France does not take reservations.
 The dining room is small.
 You can get there early to ensure that you get a seat.
-Or, head over to The Authentique across the street.
-While at the wine bar, you can put your name on the waitlist for Once Upon a Time in France and relax with a glass of wine on the patio while you wait for a table to open up.
+If you need to put your name on the waitlist, you can always enjoy a glass of wine on the patio while you wait for a table to open up.

 👉 Read Next: Is Nashville Safe Right Now?

 If your idea of a good dinner out involves plates piled with oysters and seafood, then go to The Optimist.
 You might not expect amazing seafood in Middle Tennessee, but the seafood here is fresh and delicious.
 You can’t go wrong with one of the plateaux that let you get a sampling of oysters, shrimp, and lobster.

 The restaurant feels like a quirky, upscale fish camp.
 The upstairs is filled with sea creature murals and it’s one of my favorite dining rooms in Nashville.

 The patio bar, Jacqueline, is also a cool experience if you’re just looking for cocktails and a light snack.
 It’s the perfect start to a date night.